cdktf/cdktf-provider-googlebeta/docs/googleFilestoreInstance.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.19.0/docs/resources/google_filestore_instance#id GoogleFilestoreInstance#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_filestore_instance#id GoogleFilestoreInstance#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `initial_replication`<sup>Optional</sup> <a name="initial_replication" id="@cdktf/provider-google-beta.googleFilestoreInstance.GoogleFilestoreInstance.Initializer.parameter.initialReplication"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleFilestoreInstance.GoogleFilestoreInstanceInitialReplication">GoogleFilestoreInstanceInitialReplication</a>

+initial_replication block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.20.0/docs/resources/google_filestore_instance#initial_replication GoogleFilestoreInstance#initial_replication}

 ---